Judiciary of England and Wales: High Court justices, masters and Insolvency and Companies Court judges

-The Senior Master of the King's Bench Division also holds the ancient judicial post of King's Remembrancer (Queen's Remembrancer when the monarch is female), and is also the Registrar of Election petitions and Foreign judgements as well as being the designated authority for the Hague Service Convention and Hague Evidence Convention and receiving agency under the EU Service Regulation – Council Regulation (EC) No. 1348/2000 and EU Taking of Evidence Regulation – Council Regulation (EC) No. 1206/2001.
-The Senior Master is assisted in this role as Central Authority by the Foreign Process Section of the King's Bench Action Department at the Royal Courts of Justice.
+The Senior Master of the King's Bench Division also holds the ancient judicial post of King's Remembrancer (Queen's Remembrancer when the monarch is female), and is also the registrar of election petitions and foreign judgments as well as being the designated authority for the Hague Service Convention and Hague Evidence Convention and receiving agency under the EU Service Regulation (EC 1348/2000) and EU Evidence Regulation (EC 1206/2001).
+The senior master is assisted in this role as Central Authority by the Foreign Process Section of the King's Bench Action Department at the Royal Courts of Justice.

-The seven Insolvency and Companies Court Judges, one of whom is the Chief Insolvency and Companies Court Judge, hear and dispose of much of the High Court insolvency (both personal and corporate) and pure company law cases and trials in London (such as cases arising under the Insolvency Act 1986, the Company Directors Disqualification Act 1986, the Companies Acts and related legislation).
+The seven Insolvency and Companies Court judges, one of whom is the Chief Insolvency and Companies Court Judge, hear and dispose of much of the High Court insolvency (both personal and corporate) and pure company law cases and trials in London (such as cases arising under the Insolvency Act 1986, the Company Directors Disqualification Act 1986, the Companies Acts and related legislation).
 They also hear appeals from district judges of the County Court in the south east region in company law and corporate insolvency matters.
 For convenience, their title is often abbreviated to "ICC Judge".
 They wear a dark blue gown with pink tabs in court (but no longer wear wigs) and are addressed as 'Judge'.
 Ceremonially, they wear a full-bottomed wig, court coat, jabot and black silk gown.
 As judges exercising the jurisdiction of the High Court their decisions are of equal standing to that of a High Court justice at first instance.

-Masters and ICC Judges are not referred to with a post-nominal abbreviation in the law reports, and appear as "Master Smith" or "ICC Judge Smith".
-Formerly, Masters and ICC Judges could only be drawn from barristers and solicitors of at least seven years' standing.
-However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, as of 21 July 2008, a potential Master or ICC Judge must satisfy the judicial-appointment eligibility condition on a five-year basis.
+Masters and ICC judges are not referred to with a post-nominal abbreviation in the law reports, and appear as "Master Smith" or "ICC Judge Smith".
+Formerly, masters and ICC judges could only be drawn from barristers and solicitors of at least seven years' standing.
+However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, as of 21 July 2008, a potential master or ICC judge must satisfy the judicial-appointment eligibility condition on a five-year basis.